yamin-shihab/study-notes/grade_7/science.md

 * Soil is important because it stores nutrients, air, and water, has a natural community, and allows plants to attach their roots to.
   * Soil is made of mineral particles (parent material) which are broken down rock or clay to make space for water and organic matter (humus) which is decomposed living things providing nutrients and holds water.
   * Sandy soil doesn't hold water, is light brown, consists of mostly mineral particles, and has very little humus.
-  * Clay soil holds water well (air cannot easily penetrate), forms a tight ball when wet, is hard when dry, has lots of mineral particles, and has little humus.
+  * Clay soil holds water well (air can't easily penetrate), forms a tight ball when wet, is hard when dry, has lots of mineral particles, and has little humus.
   * Loam soil forms a loose ball when wet, has a balance of organic and mineral particles, absorbs water well, and is great for growing most plants
   * Soil can be enhanced by adding nutrients to it through organic ways (manure compost) or chemical ways (fertilizer).
 * Farming back then involved swathers which cut grain and forms them into a windrow (row of dry, cut grain), threshening which is separating grain from inedible parts, reaping is cutting the stalk for harvest with a scythe, sickle, or reaper, and winnowing which is throwing a mixture into the air as the wind blows the straw away.